-Approval Condition Requirement Section a.
-Implement conditions 1, 2 and 2A of schedule 3 of the state development consent to minimise the impacts of the action on protected matters. b.
-Implement environmental performance conditions 22, 22C, 22D and 23-39 of Schedule 4 of the state development 5.4 c.
+Approval Condition Requirement a.
+Implement conditions 1, 2 and 2A of schedule 3 of the state development consent 1 to minimise the impacts of the action on protected matters. b.
+Implement environmental performance conditions 22, 22C, 22D and 23-39 of Schedule 4 of the state development 1 5.3 c.
 Notify the Department in writing of any proposed change to the conditions of the state development consent, referred to in conditions 1 a and 1 b, within 14 days of formally proposing a change or becoming aware of any other proposed change.
 Not specific to this Plan d.
-Notify the Department in writing of any change to conditions of the state development consent, referred to in conditions 1 a to 1 b , within 14 days of a change to conditions being finalised.
+Notify the Department in writing of any change to conditions of the state development consent, referred to in conditions 1 a to 1 b 1 , within 14 days of a change to conditions being finalised.
 Not specific to this Plan EPBC 2016/7816 Condition 2 Within 30 days after the commencement of the action, the person taking the act on must advise the Department in writing of the actual date of commencement of the action.
-Noted EPBC 2016/7816 Condition 3 Unless otherwise agreed to in writing by the Minister, the person taking the action must publish all management plans and strategies required by conditions 22, 22C, S22D and 23-39 of Schedule 4 of the state development consent on their website.
+Noted EPBC 2016/7816 Condition 3 Unless otherwise agreed to in writing by the Minister, the person taking the action must publish all management plans and strategies required by conditions 22, 22C, S22D and 23-39 of Schedule 4 of the state development consent 1 on their website.
 Each management plan and strategy must be published on the website within 1 month of being approved by the Secretary and remain there for a period of no less than 5 years.
-11.6 EPBC 2016/7816 Condition 4 The person taking the action must maintain accurate records substantiating all activities associated with or relevant to the conditions of approval, including measures taken to implement the management plans and strategies required by conditions 22, 22C, 22D and 23-39 of Schedule 4 of the state development consent , and make them available upon request to the Department.
+11.6 EPBC 2016/7816 Condition 4 The person taking the action must maintain accurate records substantiating all activities associated with or relevant to the conditions of approval, including measures taken to implement the management plans and strategies required by conditions 22, 22C, 22D and 23-39 of Schedule 4 of the state development consent 1 , and make them available upon request to the Department.
 Such records may be subject to audit by the Department or an independent auditor in accordance with section 458 of the EPBC Act, or used to verify compliance with the conditions of this approval.
-EPBC 2016/7816 Condition 5 By 31 March of each year after the commencement of the action, the person taking the action must publish a report on their website addressing compliance with each of the conditions of this approval, including implementation of any management plans and strategies required by conditions 22, 22C, 22D and 23-39 of Schedule 4 of the state development consent over the previous calendar year and provide documentary evidence providing proof of date of publication to the Department, by email to EPBCMonitoring@environment.gov.au (or another email address as stipulated by the Department).
-The person taking the action must continue publishing annual compliance reports and make reports available on their website for the life of the approval, unless agreed in EPBC 2016/7816 Condition 6 writing by the Minister.
-Any potential or actual contravention of the conditions of this approval, including contravention of a commitment made in a management plan or strategy required by conditions 22, 22C, 22D and 23-39 of Schedule 4 of the state development consent must be reported to the Department no later than 7 days of the person taking the action becoming aware of the actual or potential contravention, by email to EPBCMonitoring@environment.gov.au or an address as stipulated by the Department.
-EPBC 2016/7816 Condition 7 Upon the direction of the Minister, the person taking the action must ensure that an independent audit of compliance with the conditions of approval is conducted and a report submitted to the Minister.
+EPBC 2016/7816 Condition 5 EPBC 2016/7816 Condition 6 Any potential or actual contravention of the conditions of this approval, including contravention of a commitment made in a 11.7 EPBC 2016/7816 Condition 7 Upon the direction of the Minister, the person taking the action must ensure that an independent audit of compliance with the conditions of approval is conducted and a report submitted to the Minister.
 The independent auditor must be approved by the Minister prior to the commencement of the audit.
 Audit criteria must be agreed to by the Minister and the audit report must address the criteria to the satisfaction of the Minister.
 EPBC 2016/7816 Condition 8 If, at any time after 5 years from the date of this approval, the person taking the action has not substantially commenced the action, then the person taking the action must not substantially commence the action without the written agreement of the Minister CAs - Wambo Coal Terminal Condition 5

-Development consent (DA305-7-2003) conditions referred to here have been superseded by conditions included in the modified consent, dated 29 August 2019.
+1 Development consent (DA305-7-2003) conditions referred to here have been superseded by conditions included in the modified consent, dated 29 August 2019.